pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 The EBP is about asking the right question (to search for the evidence available).
 Thus, instead of look for the "hype of the moment", EBP should enable us to seek for the reasons to believe that a software development technology will provide the support we expect from it.
 But how you can find the evidence?

 I'll try to be succinct here since the steps do not make this clear.
-They only hints
+They only hint that you will find the answer for your problem in the literature.
+However, surveying the literature is a hard task.
+There are a huge amount of scientific articles published, which must be screened to obtain the answer.
+To perform this orderly, systematic review is proposed as procedure to translate the "right question" into a search string and the criteria to appraise the evidence (steps 2 and 3).
+Fortunately, there are

+Systematic reviews

 The process described above assumes that you --- for instance, a software developer or manager --- is going to formulate a